DanTheComputerMan/javascript/Discord Bot Maker (DBM)/RAW Data/Bad Words System/readme.md

 ## Guide on how to use the system:
 For this example, the prefix will be `!`.
 Yours may vary, and if so, substitute your prefix instead.
+The default alias is `bws`.
 ```css
 !BadWordsSetup guide         (Shows you this page)
 !BadWordsSetup check         (Checks if the system is enabled or disabled).